Television

 The army said yes – and with their cooperation, and the assistance of personnel at Fort Monmouth, Levin wrote Notebook Warrior – an essentially autobiographical drama concerning a draftee violinist plucked from his fledgling concert career, who struggles with the highly technical demands of the radar school at Fort Monmouth.
 (Write what you know!)

-Notebook Warrior aired live in September, 1954 on ABC's U.S. Steel Hour, inaugurating that revered anthology's second season.
+Notebook Warrior aired live in September, 1954 on ABC's U.S. Steel Hour, inaugurating the Emmy-winning anthology series' second season.
 It starred a young Ben Gazzara and, as his father, Sidney Blackmer – a.k.a. later Roman Castevet.

 Notebook Warrior was a success for all, seen by millions, and later re-staged on NBC's Matinee Theater – in addition to being featured in the textbook "Adventures in Modern Literature" as a sample of top-grade video writing.
-(Having been written on 'company time' as it were, Levin split his writer's fee with the Combined Charities at Fort Monmouth.)
+(Having been written on 'company time' as it were, Levin split his writer's fee with the Fort Monmouth Combined Charities Fund.)

 Equally impactfully for Levin, given Warrior's success, the army decided to reassign him from radar school to the writing of training films.
 The experience also made the private first class a logical choice to script the original one-hour television adaptation of No Time For Sergeants.

-Notebook Warrior is the first of a triad of military-themed plays by Levin – the others being No Time For Sergeants and General Seeger.
+Notebook Warrior is the first in a triad of military-themed plays by Levin – the others being No Time For Sergeants and General Seeger.

 • 1954: U.S. Steel Hour